 2 – What are the Best Stock Markets to Invest in?

-In terms of regulation and choice, the US and European Stock Markets are the place to go, with vast numbers of companies floated on these exchanges you can always find companies that meet your criteria.
+In terms of regulation and choice, the US and European Stock Markets are the places to go, with vast numbers of companies floated on these exchanges, you can always find companies that meet your criteria.

 Stock Market Basics: How does the Stock Market Work?